 Tube as talent removes 80% to 90% of the liquid with a P1000 pipette.

 Resuspend the pellet in 500 microliters of pre-warmed growth medium [1].
-Gently triturate the suspension to ensure that the pellet or large fragments of the pellet are no longer visible and that cells are sufficiently suspended [2].
+Gently triturate (“tri·chuh·reit”) the suspension to ensure that the pellet is no longer visible and that cells are sufficiently suspended [2].
+Note that small pieces of tissue may still be visible on the wall of the tube and these should be avoided.

 Pellet as talent resuspends it in 500 microliters of pre-warmed growth medium.